Esther Obeng Dapaah: Elections

-Obeng Dapaah was elected as the Member of parliament for the 5th parliament of the 4th republic for the Abirem constituency in the 2008 Ghanaian general elections.
-She was elected with 13,319 votes out of the 21,962 valid votes cast, equivalent to 60.6% of the total valid votes cast.
+Obeng Dapaah was elected as the member of Parliament for the 5th Parliament of the 4th Republic for the Abirem constituency in the 2008 Ghanaian general elections.
+She was elected with 13,319 votes out of the 21,962 valid votes cast, equivalent to 60.6% of the total valid votes.

 Personal life

 Esther is a Christian and a member of the Church of Pentecost.
 She is single with three children.